Coprates quadrangle: Inverted relief

 Some areas of Mars show inverted relief, where features that were once depressions, like streams, are now instead above the surface.
 These may have been formed when materials, like large rocks, were deposited in low-lying areas, then left behind after erosion (perhaps wind which can not move large rocks) removed much of the surface layers.
 Other ways of making inverted relief might be lava flowing down a stream bed or materials being cemented by minerals dissolved in water.
 On Earth, materials cemented by silica are highly resistant to all kinds of erosional forces.
 Inverted relief in the shape of streams are further evidence of water flowing on the Martian surface in past times.
 There are many examples of inverted channels near Juventae Chasma; some are shown in the image of Juventae Chasma below.

 Vallis

 Vallis (plural valles) is the Latin word for valley.
 It is used in planetary geology for the naming of landform features on other planets.

 Vallis was used for old river valleys that were discovered on Mars, when probes were first sent to Mars.
 The Viking Orbiters caused a revolution in our ideas about water on Mars; huge river valleys were found in many areas.
 Space craft cameras showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.

-Craters

 Recurrent slope lineae

 Recurrent slope lineae (RSL) are small dark streaks on slopes that elongate in warm seasons.
 They may be evidence of liquid water.